surya1701/RL-PointNav-project/index.md

 ## Abstract

 In this project, we investigate the problem of Point Navigation (PointNav) in realistic 3D indoor environments using the RoboTHOR simulation platform.
 The objective is to train an agent to reach a target location using first-person visual input, without access to a map or GPS.
-We explore a range of navigation strategies, from naive random action selection and rule-based heuristics to learning-based approaches using reinforcement learning (RL) algorithms.
+We explore a range of navigation strategies, from rule-based heuristics to learning-based approaches using reinforcement learning (RL) algorithms.

 To benchmark and compare performance, we evaluate each agent under the same environment constraints and goal conditions.
 The agents include:
-- A **Random policy**, as a lower-bound baseline.
 - A **Heuristic policy** that rotates toward the goal and attempts to move forward.
 - A **DQN agent** that learns a Q-value function over discretized actions from visual inputs.
 - A **PPO agent**, using an actor-critic framework with advantage-based policy updates.